woocommerce/woocommerce-ios/README.md

 #### SwiftLint

 We use [SwiftLint](https://github.com/realm/SwiftLint) to enforce a common style for Swift code.
-The app should build and work without it, but if you plan to write code, you are encouraged to run it locally by `rake lint` (first run will install SwiftLint if you don't have it).
+The app should build and work without it, but if you plan to write code, you are encouraged to run it locally by `bundle exec rake lint` (first run will install SwiftLint if you don't have it).
 No pull requests should have lint warnings or errors before merging, and we also have `Hound` (mentioned below) to help us in pull requests on GitHub.

 If your code has any style violations, you can try to automatically correct them by running: